SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 - You can see some medallions in the spandrels at the top of the arches.
 The marginal vision of my now-ancient eyes makes them difficult to make out in detail.
 But some glaring at them after the concert seems to have revealed that one was a capital &Alpha;/&Omega; motif and the other a capital &Chi;.
-Given the congregational history, they of course makes sense as Christological symbols.
+Given the Congregational history, they of course makes sense as Christological symbols.

 So it's basically a beautiful old building: about 150 years as a physical construct, and